-For additional information about our business and our operating groups, see Part I, Item 1.
+For additional information about our business and our operating groups in Fiscal 2021, see Part I, Item 1.
 Business of our Fiscal 2021 Form 10-K. Important factors relating to certain risks which could impact our business are described in Part II, Item 1A.
 Risk Factors of this report and Part I. Item 1A.
 Risk Factors of our Fiscal 2021 Form 10-K.

-Industry Overview
+Industry and Recent Macroeconomic Conditions Overview

 We operate in a highly competitive apparel market that continues to evolve rapidly with the expanding application of technology to fashion retail.
-No single apparel firm or small group of apparel firms dominates the apparel industry, and our direct competitors vary by operating group and distribution channel.
-The apparel industry is cyclical and very dependent upon the overall level and focus of discretionary consumer spending, which changes as consumer preferences and regional, domestic and international economic conditions change.
+No single apparel firm or small group of apparel firms dominates the apparel industry, and our competitors vary by operating group and distribution channel.
+The apparel industry is cyclical and very dependent on the overall level and focus of discretionary consumer spending, which changes as consumer preferences and regional, domestic and international economic conditions change and has shifted towards services and away from other product categories in recent years.
 Further, negative economic conditions often have a longer and more severe impact on the apparel industry than on other industries.
-Also, in recent years prior to the COVID-19 pandemic, consumers have chosen to spend less of their discretionary spending on certain product categories, including apparel, while spending more on services and other product categories.

 This competitive and evolving environment requires that brands and retailers approach their operations, including marketing and advertising, very differently than historical practices and may result in increased operating costs and investments to generate growth or even maintain sales levels.
-While the competition and evolution presents significant risks, especially for traditional retailers who fail or are unable to adapt, we believe it also presents a tremendous opportunity for brands and retailers to capitalize on the changing consumer environment.
+While the competition and evolution present significant risks, especially for traditional retailers who fail or are unable to adapt, we believe it also presents a tremendous opportunity for brands and retailers to capitalize on the changing consumer environment.